andres-lowrie/lang/docs/content/docs/basics/custom-types.md

 => Compile error: The type `data` shouldn't have its field `truth` ....
 ```

-### Self referencing
+## Self referencing

-Sometimes you want to access the thing you're declaring while you're declaring
+Things get real spicy when you want to access the thing you're declaring while
-it, so _lang_ should have support for that
+you're declaring it, so _lang_ should have support for that

 ```
 data = type {